 Pi OLL case)

 Note that any final U move is not really part of the algorithm, it is just to indicate how the layer would need to be turned to preserve the permutation.

 Step 2: Separation

 Now, the top and bottom should be oriented, but the colors are still mixed.
 In this step we separate the colors of the top and bottom layers.
 There are 5 basic cases.
 Be sure that the layers are turned correctly before doing the algorithm.
-Sometimes you can change which case you will get by inverting the last move of step 1.
 You should learn to do these from multiple angles.
 Again, the diagrams show both layers as viewed from the top.

 Step 3: PBL

 Finally, permute both layers.
 This is the same final step used in the Ortega method.
-You can find algorithms on plenty of other sites, like http://www.speedsolving.com/wiki/index.php/PBL
+You can find algorithms and recognition tips here.

 R F' U' F2 U' F R F2 U' R

 y R2 //Separation (Step 2)

 y U' L D' R U2 R' D L' //PBL (Step 3)